dtzxporter/DTZxPorterLanding/pages/tutorial.md

 ## 🚦 Asset status
 - Loaded - The asset is ready to be exported.
 - Placeholder - The asset is empty, a reference, or has nothing to export at this time.
+- Not Supported - The asset is currently not supported for export.
 - Exporting - The asset is currently exporting in parallel.
 - Exported - The asset was exported successfully.
 - Error - An error occured while exporting this asset, you should report the name of it to me.
 (Make sure you didn't run out of disk space.)